cau-placc/ml-ghc-language-plugin/README.md

  - Most Language extensions are unsupported and will crash at compilation or run-time, but some of the extensions might work.
  - Sharing in let-expressions does not work in some edge-cases
  - Using `:r` in GHCi only works on the second try
- - Type errors mention the nondeterministic versions of type constructors
+ - Type errors sometimes mention the effectful versions of type constructors
  - HIE and HaskellLanguageServer do not work
  - ~Stack outputs some decoding failures while compiling the project.
 This can be ignored safely.~ Fixed with stack version 2.3.3